pgspider/sqlite_fdw/README.md

 #### Data change access

 Data modification access in `sqlite_fdw` drived by both operating system and PostgreSQL.

 OS restrictions can disallow any SQLite data modifications.
 Hence any PostgreSQL `FOREIGN SERVER` or `FOREIGN TABLE` options or `GRANT`s can be absolutely not effective.
 In this case SQLite data modification operations allowed by PostgreSQL can cause error message from SQLite like `attempt to write a readonly database` with result code `8`.

 Full list of OS-leveled conditions of data modification access to SQLite database file
 - Existed SQLite file is not corrupted by SQLite engine conditions.
 - All path elements of the file are readable (listable) for OS user of PostgreSQL server process.
-- The file and a direcotory of the file placed on readwrite filesystem.
+- The file and a directory of the file placed on readwrite filesystem.
 For example `sqashfs` is always read-only, remote `sshfs` can be read-only, a disk partition can be mounted in read-only mode etc.
 - The file is writable for OS user of PostgreSQL server process.
 - The directory of the file is writable for OS user of PostgreSQL server process because SQLite creates some temporary transaction files.

 Full list of PostgreSQL-leveled conditions of data modification access to SQLite database file
 - The `FOREIGN SERVER` of the SQLite file have no `force_readonly` = `true` option value.
-- You have `USAGE` `GRANT` for the `FOREIGN SERVER`.
+- You have `USAGE` right `GRANT` for the `FOREIGN SERVER`.
 - The `FOREIGN TABLE` of SQLite table have no `updatable` = `false` option value.
 - If the `FOREIGN TABLE` have no `updatable` option, ensure `FOREIGN SERVER` have no `updatable` = `false` option value.

-Generally for `sqlite_fdw` access managment `FOREIGN SERVER` owner can be like _remote access manager_ for other FDWs.
+Generally for `sqlite_fdw` access management `FOREIGN SERVER` owner can be like _remote access manager_ for other FDWs.
 _Remote access manager_ can block any data modififcations in remote database for _remote user_ of a FDW.
-In this case SQLite have no user or separate access conceptions, hence `FOREIGN SERVER` owner combines _remote access manager_ role with inrernal PostgreSQL roles such as `FOREIGN SERVER` access managment.
+In this case SQLite have no user or separate access conceptions, hence `FOREIGN SERVER` owner combines _remote access manager_ role with internal PostgreSQL roles such as `FOREIGN SERVER` access management.

 Functions
 ---------